 Below: September 11, 1915, Winnipeg Tribune

-In September 1915 a consortium of new owners, Messrs.
-Salvage, Davis, Watson and Little, took over and reopened it on Labour Day 1915 as the “new” Park Theatre, “under new management and showing better pictures.”
-In October 1916 they also took over the Star Theatre on Main Street.
+In September 1915, a consortium of new owners, Messrs.
+Salvage, Davis, Watson and Little, took over the Park and reopened it under the same name on Labour Day 1915, boasting that it was “under new management and showing better pictures.”
+In October 1916, the same group took over the Star Theatre on Main Street.

-The Henderson Directory lists E. Parrington Salvage as the working manager of the Park.
+The Henderson Directory lists E. Parrington Salvage as the working manager of the new Park Theatre.
 He was also the choirmaster and organist at St. Luke's Church.

 The initial week’s offering was five nights of entertainment.
 On Monday and Tuesday it was episode number one of the serial “The Black Box”, Thursday was episode one of the serial “Who Pays”.
 Live entertainment consisted of a few performances by the Orpheus Glee Singers, a male quartet.
 The first weekend's feature film was Maurice Tourneur’s 1914 French film "Le puits mitoyen" (Secret of the Well).

-The lineup for the weeks that followed was very similar.
+The lineup for the weeks that followed were very similar.
 Subsequent episodes of each series played on their respective nights and the Orpheus Glee Singers were the house entertainment.

-The Park enjoyed a quiet run as a combination cinema and community theatre until Christmas 1918.
-At that time, it appears that movies were dropped from the lineup.
+The Park enjoyed a quiet run as a combination cinema and community theatre until Christmas 1918 when it appears that movies were dropped from the lineup.
 The 1918 Henderson Directory lists only one employee for the Park and none in 1919.

 At the time, Morton Theatres owned at least two large Winnipeg theatres, the Monarch and Garrick.
 In 1941 they formed a partnership with Ontario's Odeon Theatres and took over the Walker, which had been closed for nearly a decade, converting it into the Odeon Cinema.